Orig Williams: Professional wrestling career

+British Wrestling Federation

+Williams was an avid promoter of wrestling bouts and appropriated the name 'British Wrestling Federation' (previously used in the 1960s by a group of promoters led by Paul Lincoln), under which his shows were sometimes held.
+He also appeared in many of his own bills, stating "No point in wasting money for another wrestler".
+Despite his hard-man image, Williams was a popular member of the wrestling community, and went on to promote several wrestlers including Adrian Street, "Mighty" John Quinn, Tony St Clair, Mark Rocco and Johnny Saint.

 In the 1980s, as a popular showman and a natural Welsh speaker, Williams was offered the job of presenting S4C's wrestling show, Reslo.
+He continued to compete in the ring on the show albeit as a blue eye.
 Although ITV had shown wrestling on British television since the 1950s, Williams brought different forms of matches to Welsh audiences, including cage fights, chain matches and pole matches, as well female wrestling.
 None of these had been done on ITV.
-In 1990, he also appeared on S4C in an episode of the Welsh language soap opera Pobol y Cwm, as El Bandito.
+In 1990, he also appeared on S4C in an episode of the Welsh-language soap opera Pobol y Cwm, as El Bandito.
 In the episode he came to the valley for a wrestling match with Giant Haystacks, who also played himself.
 Williams set up a training gym at his house, and many female wrestlers graduated from his 'Garage' training facility including Tina Starr, Rusty Blair, Carla Sanchez and Bella Ogunlana.

-Williams was an avid promoter of wrestling bouts and appropriated the name 'British Wrestling Federation', under which his shows were sometimes held.
-He also appeared in many of his own bills, stating "No point in wasting money for another wrestler".

 Later life

-In his later life Williams became a sports journalist for the Daily Post, and in 1985 he wrote his autobiography Cario'r Ddraig: Stori El Bandito.
+In his later life Williams became a sports journalist for the Daily Post, and in 1985 he wrote his autobiography Cario'r Ddraig: Stori El Bandito, published in English in 2010 co-authored by broadcaster and journalist Martyn Huw Williams.
 For his continual promotion of the Welsh language, he was made a member of the Gorsedd of Bards at the 2000 National Eisteddfod at Llanelli.

 Williams was a Welsh nationalist, but he believed that the people of Wales should broaden their horizons through travel and self-learning to understand their country's own identity better.
 He also had a very positive outlook on the abilities of the Welsh, and was disappointed with the negativity of many of his countrymen.

-He died from a sudden heart attack in 2009, and was survived by his wife Wendy, and daughter Tara Bethan.
-In 2008 Tara went on to become a finalist in the BBC One television series I'd Do Anything, and mentioned her time being babysat by British wrestling superstars.
+Williams died from a sudden heart attack in 2009, and was survived by his wife Wendy, and daughter Tara Bethan.
+In 2008, Tara was a finalist in the BBC One television series I'd Do Anything, and mentioned her time being babysat by British wrestling superstars.